Geometric approach to stable homotopy groups of spheres II; Arf-Kervaire Invariants: --structure on --framed immersion --structure on --framed immersion

-This authomorphism inverses fibres over the components $\rtimes_{\mu_{b}^{(4)}}$, $\rtimes_{\mu_{\bb}^{(4)}}$ by the hermitian conjugation.
-Below in Section \ref{sec7} this bundle will be used to determine the corresponding local coefficients system, with inversions of cyclic factors (TypeII).
+Below in Section \ref{sec7} this fibered space will be used to determine the corresponding local coefficients system, with inversions of cyclic factors (TypeII).

-By the commutator with the generator $\rtimes_{\chi}$ the generator $b \in \J_b$ of the subgroup (\ref{J}) is transformed into the generator $\bb \in \JJ_b$; the complex conjugation over $\mu_{b}$ is transformed into the complex conjugation by $\mu_{\bb}$.
-The generators $b$, $\bb$ correspond to the action on the first (second) factor by the complex unite $\i$ in the covering over the classifying space.
+By the generator $I$ the generator $b \in \J_b$ of the subgroup (\ref{iaa}) is transformed into the generator $\bb \in \JJ_b$; the complex conjugation $\mu_{b}$ is transformed into the complex conjugation $\mu_{\bb}$.
+The bundle (\ref{beta}) over $2N$-skeleton of the space (\ref{BJ}) is defined as following.
+Over the subspace $\RP^N/\i \times \RP^N/\i$ this bundle is the standard $\I_b \times \I_{\b}$-bundle with the class coincide with the sum of the generators.
+This class is invariant with respect to the involutions $\mu^{(4)}_{b \times \bb},\chi^{[4]}$ and is extended as a class over (\ref{cyl}).